ahwrist/LoRA_climate_sentiment/README.md

-# lightweight_fine_tuning
+# LoRA_climate_sentiment
-This repository leverages Hugging Face's PEFT (Parameter Efficient Fine Tuning) using the LoRA configuration to fine tune a foundation model without needing substantial computational resources, resulting in a more efficient and sustainable fine-tuned model.
+This repository leverages Hugging Face's PEFT (Parameter Efficient Fine Tuning) using the LoRA configuration to fine-tune a foundation model for analyzing climate sentiment of financial disclosures from firms.
+The ultimate goal is to accurately classify financial disclosures as "risk", "neutral", or "opportunity" with regards to the impact to climate change.
+Fine-tuning a pre-existing model with LoRA allows for a substantial reduction in necessary computational resources, resulting in a more efficient and sustainable fine-tuned model.